What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Should a tinnitus app work offline?

 Offline capability matters most for night use (3am, no internet) and travel (plane, poor signal).
-If an app streams audio from the internet, it cannot be relied on at those moments.
-An app that stores sounds on-device works in any situation — which is particularly relevant for sleep use, when many people find sound therapy most helpful.
+If an app streams audio from the internet, it can't be relied on at those moments.
+An app that stores sounds on-device works in any situation — particularly relevant for sleep use, when many people find sound therapy most helpful.

 Why does the no-account requirement matter?